Darxo/Hardened/README.md

 - Add `::Hardened.util.isOnSameAxis(_startTile, _targetTile)`, which returns `true`, if both tiles are on the same hexagonal axis
 - Add `actor::getParty()` which returns a reference to the world party that this entitiy belongs to, or `null`, if no world party could be found
 - Add `HD_KnockBackDistance` = 1` for `skill.nut`, which determines how many tiles they would knock a target back
+- All corpses now have a new `HD_FatalityType` member, which contains the fatalityType that this corpse was created with

 ### New Character Properties